pulse2percept/pulse2percept/doc/install.rst

 starting with Python 3.10).

 The main reason is that p2p heavily depends on NumPy, SciPy, Matplotlib, and Scikit-Image.
-Since these packages no longer provide wheels 32-bit platforms, we cannot either.
+Since these packages no longer provide wheels for 32-bit platforms, we cannot either.

 In this case, you will have to install p2p :ref:`from source <install-source>`.

-If you think that you are getting this error message for a supposedly supported platform, please `open an issue`_ on GitHub.
+If you are getting this error message for a supposedly supported platform, please `open an issue`_ on GitHub.

 Python ImportError: No module named pulse2percept
 -------------------------------------------------